The page contains still images captured from the Tekapo Tourism HD web camera and

-In addition to capturing still images for this page, our camera operates as a live video camera, allowing visitors to the site to select from a list of 20 preset views and watch while the camera moves to that view.
+In addition in addition to our HD camera capturing still images, we have a dedicated, interactive, live video camera that allows visitors to select from a list of 20 preset views and watch while the camera moves to that view.

 No queue exists on the camera, so please be patient and courteous to others.